BitTitan Introduces Cross-Tenant Teams Migration

 - The content of a topic (original note and all replies) from a source team are concatenated into a single post and written into a channel (of the same name) in the target team.
 Concatenation means that the topics are presented as a single entity in the target team (Figure 1).
 MigrationWiz calls this “thread rehydration” and stamps each topic as a “conversation migrated from previous tenant.”.
 Migrated posts in the target tenant have a new timestamp and UTC dates are shown for the replies in the migrated posts because that’s what Teams exports.
 Users can reply to the migrated posts once they reach the target tenant.

-- Only recent conversations are reposted in the target teams.
+- To avoid throttling limitations imposed by Teams on the number of items per day a process can post to channels, only recent conversations are reposted in the target teams.
 Older conversations end up as HTML files in the SharePoint document library belonging to the team.
 MigrationWiz creates a “Conversation History” tab pointing to the file to allow users access to the older conversations.
 Although this approach works, I’m sure that some organizations would prefer all source conversations were recreated as conversations in the target teams.
 BitTitan say that they have tested with over 10K messages in the file, but I have some concern as to how large this file might become when migrating very active teams that have been in use for more than a few months.
 I guess time will tell.

 - MigrationWiz doesn’t move reactions to posts and replies from the source conversations.
 This is an API limitation that could pose an issue for compliance officers as a “like” or other reaction is a strong indication that someone read and acknowledged a post.
 Retaining reactions gathered by Teams was focused on in a January 2019 report on Teams compliance by Cohasset Associates.